Accessibility statement for the NHS COVID Pass

 We want as many people as possible to be able to use the Service.
 Additionally we recognise and respect the wide range of people it is here to support.
-To support the breadth of users, and make it easier for everyone, we have made the text in the NHS COVID-19 Vaccination Service as simple as possible to understand.
+To support the breadth of users, and make it easier for everyone, we have made the text in the NHS COVID Pass as simple as possible to understand.

 Accessing the service via the NHS App:

 The Service is accessed via a native app built for Apple iOS and Android devices.
 This means you can use the built-in accessibility settings on your phone:

 Accessing the service via the NHS website:

 When accessing the service via the NHS website, you should be able to:

 - navigate the website using just a keyboard